JuliaSmoothOptimizers/BenchmarkProfiles.jl/docs/src/tutorial.md

 ## Performance Profile

 Performance profiles are straightforward to use.
 The input is a matrix `T` with entries `T[i,j]` indicating the cost to solve problem `i` using solver `j`.
 Cost can be, for instance, elapsed time, or number of evaluations.
 The cost should be positive.
-Otherwise, and values will be transposed by 1.
+If any cost is zero, all measures will be shifted by 1.

 Basic usage: